rapidsai/legate-boost/examples/ensembling/README.md

 # Ensembling

-This example shows off several ensembling features of `legate-boost`, namely addition of models, multiplication by scalars and advanced indexing.
+This example shows off several ensembling features of `legate-boost`, namely addition of models and multiplication by scalars.